Last Updated: March 26, 2026

 Water Parameters

 It is suggested that you do 25% water changes every two weeks in order not only to improve the habitat but also to prevent any problem related to bad conditions as it may affect your gouramis’ state negatively.
-Keep in mind that water changes should be done to the main parameters.
+Water changes should be done to the main parameters.
 Look out for these parameters and make a water change if these parameters below are out of wack:

 Diet And Feeding